Arequipa Useful Info

-Santa Catalina Monastery.- Santa Catalina Monastery was founded on the October 2, 1580, and has an extension of 20,000 square metres that was constructed in the second half of the 16th century.
+Santa Catalina Monastery was founded on the October 2, 1580, and has an extension of 20,000 square metres that was constructed in the second half of the 16th century.
 The Convent, where there are still nuns living in cloisters, is a small walled city with narrow streets, passages, staircases, and small squares.

 The Convent remained closed to the public until 1970.
 The Convent has now recovered its original colorful view: the walls from the city were not only white, as most people believed.
 Ochre, indigo, and orange illuminate the austere architectural style.

-Colca Canyon.- is a canyon of the Colca River in southern Peru.
+Is a canyon of the Colca River in southern Peru.
 It is located about 100 miles (160 kilometers) northwest of Arequipa.
 It is more than twice as deep as the Grand Canyon in the United States 4,160 m.
-However, the canyon's walls are not as vertical as those of the Grand Canyon.
+However, the canyon’s walls are not as vertical as those of the Grand Canyon.
 Since they are such major features of the landscape.
 The Colca Valley is a colorful Andean valley with towns founded in Spanish Colonial times and formerly inhabited by the Collaguas and the Cabanas.
 The local people still maintain ancestral traditions and continue to cultivate the pre-Inca stepped terraces.